 But what happens if a buyer pulls out after exchange of contracts?

-If the house sale falls through because of the seller, the deposit may be refunded to the buyer.
+If a seller fails to complete after exchange, the deposit may be refunded to the buyer.
 So in this case the buyers would get the deposit money back.
-At the very least, the seller may also be liable for financial damages at this stage.
+The seller may also be liable for financial damages at this stage too.

-Having said that, it may be too late for the seller to pull out in any event.
-Once contracts have been exchanged.
-An exchange of contracts is a legally binding contract in England and Wales.
+Having said that, it may be too late for the seller to pull out in any event, as an exchange of contracts is a legally binding contract in England and Wales.

 If this has happened to you as a buyer of a house, you’d need to speak with your solicitor about what rights you have.